 Even after you've moved on to better tools, there will still be certain jobs for which those basic airbrushes work just as well.
 Even a basic airbrush kit is a worthwhile investment.

-Single vs Double Action
+Single vs. Double Action

-There are two methods of controlling an air brush; single and double action.
+There are two methods of controlling an airbrush: single and double action.
 On a single action airbrush, depressing the thumbwheel controls both the flow of paint and air.

 On a double action airbrush, you press the trigger down to control the flow of air, then pull it back to control the rate of paint flow.

-There is a learning curve to both types, but double action brushes generally provide better control and results.
+There is a learning curve for both types, but double action brushes generally provide better control and results.
 This is especially true when wreathing models where you don't always want the same even paint coat.
 For many basic jobs however, the simplicity of a single action airbrush offers an advantage.

 Internal vs External Mix

 Internal mix brushes blend the air and paint inside the brush before they exit the nozzle.
 On an external mix brush, the air exits the nozzle and then blows through the paint.

 Both of these can produce excellent results.
 An external mix brush does offer a slight advantage in cleaning time, but cleaning the tool is still a critical step in either model.

 Compressors, Spray Booths and More